 Welcome!
-The process to participate in one of the COLS programs means work on weekends and spring break, but for the ones that navigate through the process, you will be rewarded with an incredible experience that will not only be fun and increase your skill-set but could alter the course you take in your future life plans.
+The process to participate in the Search and Rescue Academy means a little bit of pre-work before the course and most of your spring break, but for the ones that navigate through the process, you will be rewarded with an incredible experience that will not only be fun and increase your skill-set but could alter the course you take in your future life plans.

 Letter to Introduce Yourself and Reference Form

 All applicants need to fill in the Application Letter, explaining who you are, and why you want to be part of one of the programs.
-There is also a COLS-applicant educator reference (click on link below for both application letter and reference form) that you need a teacher, administrator or counsellor from the school to sign and send back or scan and email back (addresses on the form).
+There is also a Search and Rescue Academy-applicant educator reference (click on link below for both application letter and reference form) that you need a teacher, administrator or counsellor from the school to sign and send back or scan and email back (addresses on the form).

-Students accepted to the program will be expected to sign and follow a code of conduct while on COLS or if accepted for the optional Internship.
+Students accepted will be expected to sign and follow a code of conduct while on the Search and Rescue Academy.
 Students breaking the code will be asked to leave with parents or guardians, at their own expense, picking up the student.
 Students asked to leave, may not be eligible for any BC High School credits or any refund of tuition.

 - Fill out Application Form (below) and fill in attached Application Letter (click link above).

-- Get a teacher, counsellor or administrator to fill in and sign the COLS Reference (click link above).
+- Get a teacher, counsellor or administrator to fill in and sign the Search & Rescue Reference (click link above).

 - You and parents read Notes on Staff, Instructors and Risk Management Policy and your parents sign Risk and Conditions and attach to application.